Roger Mortimer of Wigmore

 Roger de Mortimer (before 1153 – before 8 July 1214) was a medieval marcher lord, residing at Wigmore Castle in the English county of Herefordshire.

 Early life

 Roger was the son of Hugh de Mortimer (died 26 February 1181) and Matilda Le Meschin.
-He fought for King Henry II against the rebellion of his son, Henry.
+He fought for King Henry II against the rebellion of the latter's son, Henry.

 In 1179 Roger was instrumental in the killing of Cadwallon ap Madog, the prince of Maelienydd and Elfael, both of which he coveted, and was imprisoned until June 1182 at Winchester for this killing.

 Lord of Maelienydd

 In 1195 Roger, with the backing of troops sent by King Richard I, invaded Maelienydd and rebuilt Cymaron Castle.
 In 1196 he joined forces with Hugh de Say of Richards Castle and fought and lost the battle of New Radnor against Rhys ap Gruffydd, allegedly losing some forty knights and a large number of foot in the fight.
 By 1200 he had conquered Maelienydd and issued a new charter of rights to Cwmhir Abbey.
 In the summer of 1214 he became gravely ill and bought from King John the right for his son to inherit his lands while he still lived.
 He died before 8 July 1214.